probe-rs/webpage/content/docs/tools/vscode.md

   - Alternatively,
     - To generate the extension from source code...(if you wish to update the version distributed with this repository), [please follow these instructions](#building-and-testing-the-debug-extension-in-vs-code)

-- Install the **probe-rs-debugger** server component, from the comand line with: `cargo install --git https://github.com/probe-rs/probe-rs --force --branch master probe-rs-debugger`
+- Install the **probe-rs-debugger** server component, from the comand line with:
+  - Latest release : `cargo install probe-rs-debugger`
+  - Unreleased changes: `cargo install --git https://github.com/probe-rs/probe-rs --force --branch master probe-rs-debugger`

 ### Usage and Configuration